 Shared Hope International: This organization is a leader in the worldwide effort to eradicate sex trafficking and slavery using a three pronged strategy - prevent, rescue & restore, and bring justice.
-To support Shared Hope's efforts in restoring women and children like those featured in ABC News' story, click here.
+To support Shared Hope's efforts in restoring women and children, click here.

 Polaris Project: This national organization works at the international, national and local levels to combat trafficking.
 It trains leaders on how to combat trafficking and even writes policy aimed at curbing what it calls the second largest crime in the world.

 National Human Trafficking Resource Hotline: This hotline allows you to report a tip if you think that trafficking has occurred in your neighborhood.
 If you are a victim of trafficking, the hotline will connect you to help in your area.
 You can also call and receive information about trafficking and where to go to train in counter-trafficking.

 Department of Homeland Security: This government agency has a link to a state and local database of anti-trafficking groups.
 There is also information regarding immigration status if you are undocumented and a victim of trafficking.
 Concerned citizens can click on this link to request assistance for child victims of trafficking.

 The U.S. Department of Education: This federal agency has a sheet for schools and educators with signs that a student might have been lured or forced into sex trafficking.
 Among the things to look for: long, unexplained absences from school, or a student is constantly running away or wearing inappropriate attire based on the weather conditions.

 The Child Rescue Association of North America: This non-profit organization works to stop child sex trafficking in the United States and Canada.
 You can join a local chapter or donate to the organization.
 They also have a link to several resources nationwide.